DoA-Aided MMSE Channel Estimation for Wireless Communication Systems

 In~\cite{Shafin2016}, it is shown that \ac{DoA}-based channel estimation can achieve superior performance compared to the \ac{LMMSE} estimation, while the authors in~\cite{Larsen2009} evaluate performance bounds, validating the superiority of parametric channel estimation.
 Notably, these works focus primarily on ray-based channel models, describing each multipath component by a distinct ray stemming from a point scatterer.
 These models are often assumed for high frequencies.
-However, for sub $6$ GHz, realistic channel models, e.g.,~\cite{3GPP2020}, model scatterers not as points but rather as point clouds resulting in propagation clusters composed of a dominant path and accompanying subpaths.
+However, for sub $6$ GHz, realistic channel models, e.g.,~\cite{3GPP2020}, model scatterers not as points but rather as point clouds resulting in propagation clusters composed of a dominant path and accompanying subpaths, which may be not resolved by distinct rays.
 Studies on the impact of subpaths for higher frequencies, such as mmWave are ongoing research, cf.~\cite{Antonescu2019}.
 The estimation of these subpaths is crucial for the communication task since they allow the full utilization of the achievable data rate~\cite{Tse2005}.
 In the context of massive \ac{MIMO} systems, the substantially improved spatial resolution offered by large-scale antenna arrays has led to the employment of spatial channel models \cite{Yin2013,Neumann2018}.

 \emph{Contributions:} This work aims to bridge the gap between parametric and \ac{MMSE}-based channel estimation.
-As the \ac{LOS} path consists of only one distinct ray, we estimate it using the well-established \ac{MUSIC} algorithm~\cite{Schmidt1986}.
-The estimation of the remaining \ac{NLOS} components utilizes the channel estimator based on a \ac{GMM}, as proposed in~\cite{Koller2022}.
+To this end, we reformulate the estimation problem similar to the \ac{GSC} into \ac{LOS} and \ac{NLOS} subspaces based on \ac{DoA} estimates either provided by localization and positioning functionalities or established \ac{DoA} estimators.
+Afterwards, we introduce two independent estimators, where the estimation of the \ac{NLOS} components utilizes the channel estimator based on a \ac{GMM}, as proposed in~\cite{Koller2022}.
 This combination seeks to enhance the accuracy and efficiency of channel estimation in realistic wireless communication scenarios.